 We are fortunate enough in Tasmania to be able to produce fruit that is packed with flavour and has wonderful natural acidity.
-To me, the acidity is an important attribute in our wines as it gives lightness and balance and I try to build texture and flavour around this wonderful natural asset.
-We are also increasingly taking a minimalist approach to our winemaking and continue to increase the percentage of natural fermentation that we do and decrease the amount of additives and finings to our wines.
+The acidity is an important attribute in our wines as it gives lightness and balance and we try to build texture and flavour around this wonderful natural asset.
+We are also increasingly taking a minimalist approach to our winemaking and continue to increase the percentage of natural fermentation and decrease the amount of additives and finings to our wines.

 Riesling, Sauvignon Blanc, Pinot Gris and Arneis

 Tasmanian whites have beautiful fruit purity and acid structure and our aim with these varieties is to express these characters as best we can.
 We have two different clones of Sauvignon Blanc, one which is grassier and one which tends to show more passionfruit, so we ferment these two separately with two different yeast strains which have been specifically selected to enhance these characters.
 The same applies to our Riesling where we have three clones, one minerally, one aromatic, and one with a bit of both.

 With the Arneis we take a slightly different approach, and as we are trying to make a more savoury, textural wine with this, we do all natural ferment, with about 70% taking place in tank and 30% in oak.